elastisys/compliantkubernetes/docs/user-guide/self-managed-services/flux.md

 Commit and push the files to the repository.

+!!! warning "Warning"

-*Warning: If you created your SSH keys in the repository folder, make sure you do not push these to the repository.*
+    If you created your SSH keys in the repository folder, make sure you do not push these to the repository.

 ### Install